GNOME/evolution/README.md

 **Evolution** is the integrated mail, calendar and address book suite from the Evolution Team.

-See [the Evolution Gnome Wiki page][gnome-wiki] for more information.
+See [the Evolution GNOME Wiki page][gnome-wiki] for more information.

 If you are using Evolution, you may wish to subscribe to [the Evolution users mailing list][mailing-list].
 Visit there to subscribe or view archives